atomjump/notifications/README.md

 # TODO

-* Handle multiple devices per user (probably as a json array inside the same database field)
-* Time-slots for accepting messages
+* Time-slots for accepting messages (although Android and iOS handle this themselves fairly well now.
+So it would mainly be for browser notifications)
 * iPhone pictures in the popup
-* Automatic certificate updates
+* Automatic iOS certificate updates